 The Weaver 1 cc diesel was designed by the very talented Arthur F. Weaver, a prominent competitor in model rail-guided car racing at the time.
 In fact, the engine was specifically designed for use in model car racing.
 However, it proved to be a very useful aero powerplant when fitted with a prop driver in place of the flywheel shown on the plan.

 The series of articles detailed the construction of an example of this little unit by the draftsman/author W. W. "Bill" Ransom, a friend and club-mate of Arthur Weaver.
 The series included the publication of the plan drawn up by Ransom.
 Years later, the late Ron Chernich re-drew the plans in CAD format, also publishing his own construction log in which his personal experiences in building the engine were recorded.
-Additional examples were built by Ken Croft, Russell Watson-Will and Ken-ichi Tsuzuki, among many others.
+Additional examples were built by Ken Croft, Roger Schroeder, Russell Watson-Will and Ken-ichi Tsuzuki, among many others.
 Further examples continue to be built today.